realworldocaml/book/book/testing/README.md

 advantage.
 Simple example-based tests like the one above are a great solution when it's easy and convenient to write out specific examples in full.
-And property tests are your best bet when you have a clear set of predicates that you want to test.
+And property tests are your best bet when you have a clear set of predicates that you want to test, and examples can be naturally generated at random.

 Where expect tests shine is where you want to capture some aspect of the behavior of your system that's hard to capture in either